-Blue-Ribbon Buttermilk Bread Machine Recipe
+Blue-Ribbon Buttermilk Bread (Bread Machine + Oven-Baked)

 Sneak Preview: This Buttermilk Bread Machine recipe makes a soft white sandwich loaf.
 Skip the hassle of kneading.
 Let your bread machine do the job instead.
 Shape the dough by hand and bake in your oven for a blue-ribbon loaf.